itbench-hub/ITBench-Scenarios/sre/docs/AnsibleJumpstart.md

 Similarly, documents *should* end `___`, although we often forget to do that.
 If you leave it out, I don't think anything breaks, but it's simple enough to do, so please just include it.

-After that are a few global values as defined in [the DEVELOPER GUIDE](DEVELOPER_GUIDE.md) formatted in standard [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).
+After that are a few global values as defined in [the CONTRIBUTING guide](../../../CONTRIBUTING.md) formatted in standard [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).

 The documentation block has a name that will be referenced in the `tasks/main.yaml` block described below.